-Even though resale agreements involve the legal transfer of ownership of financial instruments, they are accounted for as financing arrangements because they require the financial instruments to be resold before or at the maturity of the agreement.
-The financial instruments purchased in resale agreements typically include U.S. government and investment-grade sovereign obligations.
+Even though repurchase and resale agreements involve the legal transfer of ownership of financial instruments, they are accounted for as financing arrangements because they require the financial instruments to be repurchased or resold before or at the maturity of the agreement.
+The financial instruments purchased or sold in resale and repurchase agreements typically include U.S. government and investment-grade sovereign obligations.

-The firm receives financial instruments purchased under resale agreements.
+The firm receives financial instruments purchased under resale agreements and makes delivery of financial instruments sold under repurchase agreements.
 To mitigate credit exposure, the firm monitors the market value of these financial instruments on a daily basis, and delivers or obtains additional collateral due to changes in the market value of the financial instruments, as appropriate.
 For resale agreements, the firm typically requires collateral with a fair value approximately equal to the carrying value of the relevant assets in the consolidated statement of financial condition.